Updated: Feb. 10, 2020

 1. Receipt of Application

-Once your application has been received, you will be sent a receipt in the mail.
-It will arrive within 10 days of your application being accepted.
-If you submitted Form G-1145, E-Notification of Application/Petition Acceptance along with your Form I-485, you will also receive a confirmation email or text message within 24 hours of your application being accepted.
+If you attached a Form G-1145, E-Notification of Application/Petition Acceptance along with your Form I-485, you will also receive a confirmation email or text message within 24 hours of your application being accepted.

 Both the physical receipt and the e-receipt will have a receipt number on them.
 You can use this number to check your case status and see how far along your case is in the application process.